-In our What’s In Your Nightstand? series, we chat with friends of Swell across the globe about their sex essentials, their new projects, and what harmful sexual messages they’re railing against.
+In our What’s In Your Nightstand? series, we chat with friends of Dame across the globe about their sex essentials, their new projects, and what harmful sexual messages they’re railing against.

 Senti Sojwal is a writer, strategist, and reproductive justice advocate.
 She currently works at the women’s health platform, Tia, as their creative director, and has worked for Planned Parenthood and Feministing.
 Born in India and raised in New York City, she is a co-founder of the Asian American Feminist Collective, which has been featured in places like the New York Times, NPR, and Teen Vogue.

 Dame spoke with Senti about veinless vibrators, the true roots of wellness culture, and why stereotypes about Asian women are so harmful.

 What are your top 5 bedside essentials (i.e. lube, vibes, sleeping mask, books)?

 - A candle!
 I’ve recently become a candle girl in quarantine.
 I love lighting one for a few minutes at night to get relaxed and ease myself into bedtime.
 I’m a big fan of Boy Smells and the Rue Dix candles from Marché in Crown Heights, Brooklyn.

 - Lots of books.
 I just started the Kink anthology which features work from some of my favorite writers like Roxane Gay and Carmen Maria Machado.

 - A vibrator.
 I tend to go for small and sleek, bright colors.
 No veins, please…